zold-io/blog.zold.io/_posts/2018/11/2018-11-15-mobile-mining.md

 There are over [9,000](https://coin.dance/nodes) "nodes" in Bitcoin at the moment.
 They close [144 blocks](https://www.bitcoinmining.com/what-is-the-bitcoin-block-reward/)
 every day.
 Each closed block gives the founder of the nonce exactly 12.5 BTC.
-Each node is a pretty expensive [ASIC](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit), which has to win against all other nine thousand machines.
+Each node is group of pretty expensive [ASICs](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit), which has to win against all other nodes.
+In total, there are over three million machines in the network.
 To help each other and increase chances, node owners "pool" their resources.
 The overall cost of all Bitcoin nodes at the moment is already over [$500m](https://www.reddit.com/r/Bitcoin/comments/5zxn7c/what_is_the_total_cost_of_all_the_bitcoin_mining/).